MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-deploy-data.md

 # Tutorial: Deploy a clustering model in R with SQL machine learning services

-In part three of this three-part tutorial series, you'll deploy a clustering model, developed in R, into a SQL database using SQL machine learning services.
+In part three of this four-part tutorial series, you'll deploy a clustering model, developed in R, into a SQL database using SQL machine learning services.

 You'll create a stored procedure with an embedded R script that performs clustering.
 Because your model executes in the SQL database, it can easily be trained against data stored in the database.